Ciantic/thoughts/2021/dynamic-language-with-tagged-unions.md

 # Dynamic language with first class tagged unions?

-I can imagine convinient syntax for tagged unions in TypeScript-like language, would be really useful, take this hypothethical example:
+I can imagine convinient syntax for tagged unions in TypeScript-like language which would be really useful, take this hypothethical example:

 ```typescript
 function withInferredTaggedUnion(): ReturnType {